AldonahZero/CPFN/README.md

 * Detection result will saved in model_dir/eval_results/step_xxx.
 * By default, results are stored as a result.pkl file.
 To save as official KITTI label format use --pickle_result=False.

+### Errors
+ImportError: Python version mismatch: module was compiled for Python 3.8, but the interpreter version is incompatible: 3.7.13 (default, Mar 29 2022, 02:18:16)
+[GCC 7.5.0].
+ImportError: Python version mismatch: module was compiled for Python 3.7, but the interpreter version is incompatible: 3.8.13 (default, Mar 28 2022, 11:38:47)
+[GCC 7.5.0].